hero-image-City of Spokane and river

 • Hotstart Thermal Management

-In partnership with our two public library systems in Spokane County, every branch location has an indoor and outdoor air quality sensor installed.
-These are stationary PurpleAir® sensors.
+With grant funding from the Washington State Department of Ecology, and in partnership with Spokane County Library District and Spokane Public Library, every library branch was provided with stationary PurpleAir® sensors.
 Data from these sensors, and from those located across the globe, are available for viewing here.